Best Collapsible Hiking Poles for Peru and Worldwide 2024

 You can compare hiking poles quickly and easily by using the following comparison table, or find out all you need to know about the pluses and minuses of using hiking poles below that.
 Our recommended products are then listed, before moving on to what to look for when buying.
 We then wrap up by answering some frequently asked questions.

-Read on to discover the best hiking poles for the Inca Trail, a Rainbow Mountain trek, or indeed any hiking trail you choose to tackle – anywhere on the planet.
+Read on to discover the best hiking poles for the Inca Trail, a Rainbow Mountain trek, or any hiking adventure you choose to tackle around the globe.
+If you are considering a trek in Peru, be sure to check out our guide on the 25 best hikes in Peru.
+Plus, we’ve got plenty of info on Inca Trail alternatives to help you find the perfect route for your journey!

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.